planck-repl/planck/site/src/dependencies.md

 ## Dependencies

 <img width="100" align="right" style="margin: 0ex 1em" src="img/dependencies.jpg">
-Planck can depend on other libraries.
-To do so, the library must be available on an accessible filesystem, either as a source tree or bundled in a JAR, and included in Planck's classpath.
+Source executed via Planck can depend on other bootstrapped-compatible libraries.
+To do so, the library must be available either as source on an accessible filesystem, or bundled in a JAR, and included in Planck's classapth.

+> Planck can consume conventional JARs meant for use with ClojureScript obtained from [Clojars](https://clojars.org) or elsewhere.

-You specify the classpath for Planck by providing a colon-separated list of directories and/or JARs via the `-c` or `-​-​classpath` argument, or by setting the `PLANCK_CLASSPATH` environment variable.
+Planck's classpath is specified by providing a colon-separated list of directories and/or JARs via the `-c` or `-​-​classpath` argument, or by the `PLANCK_CLASSPATH` environment variable.
 The default classpath, if none is specified, is taken as the current working directory.

 For example,